robotron4/movieList/README.md

 # what I've learned

--how to use most common react hooks (useState, useRef, useEffect)
+- how to use most common react hooks (useState, useRef, useEffect)
--write own custom hooks
+- write own custom hooks
--fetching movies asynchronously from an API and handling errors -use localStorage in the browser to store data of watched movies
+- fetching movies asynchronously from an API and handling errors
+- use localStorage in the browser to store data of watched movies
+- creating a new git branch and using github